fvcalderan/spong/README.md

 Another possibility is to create new AIs (this is boring, since it's trivial to create a perfect-playing AI).

+## iOS App
+It's possible to play Spong using an iOS device as a "remote control".
+Copy the files inside `iOS_spong` to your iOS device and load them in `Pythonista 3`.
+The iOS version can only join games and the procedure to join is basically the same as in the terminal version: type the informations requested in the text boxes and tap the `Connect` button.
+You can find a screenshot of the App inside the `images` folder.

 ## Known bugs
 Since this is a very rudimentary implementation of multiplayer, with enough weirdness going on with TCP messages it's possible that the game loses sync